ramyasnl/Supervised_Machine_Learning/README.md

 # The Credit Risk Analysis</br>
 ## Overview of the analysis</br>
 Credit risk is an inherently unbalanced classification problem, as good loans easily outnumber risky loans.</br>
-We are now ready to apply machine learning to solve a real-world challenge </br>
-Therefore, we need to employ different techniques to train and evaluate models with unbalanced classes. </br>
+We need to employ different techniques to train and evaluate models with unbalanced classes. </br>
 We are going to use imbalanced-learn and scikit-learn libraries to build and evaluate models using resampling.</br>
-Using the credit card credit dataset from LendingClub, a peer-to-peer lending services company, we will oversample the data using </br>
+Using the credit card credit dataset from LendingClub, a peer-to-peer lending services company, we will  </br>
-* The RandomOverSampler and SMOTE algorithms, </br>
+* Oversample the data using the RandomOverSampler and SMOTE algorithms, </br>
 * Undersample the data using the ClusterCentroids algorithm. </br>
   Then, we use a combinatorial approach of </br>
 * Over- and undersampling using the SMOTEENN algorithm. </br>